matthew-tucker/Insight-Data-Engineering-2018/README.md

 # Program Description

-This program compares stock values predicted by a provided model to actual stock values observed over the same time frame and calcuates the average error over a specified sliding time window.
-The error for a given stock's prediction is defined as: `error = | actual_value - predicted_value|` and the program finds the mean of the error for a given time window.
+This repository contains a solution to the [Fall 2018 Insight Data Engineering Coding Challenge](https://github.com/InsightDataScience/prediction-validation) written in python 2.7.
+The program compares stock values predicted by a provided model to actual stock values observed over the same time frame and calcuates the average error over a specified sliding time window.
+The error for a given stock's prediction is defined as: `error = | actual_value - predicted_value |` and the program finds the mean of the error for a given time window.

-Given an input file with stock values for a time interval `(1, ..., n)` and a window size `x`, this program finds the average error for all the windows formed by sliding a window of size `x` from `1` to `n-x`, with all intervals inclusive (thus, `(1, 2, 3, 4)` with a window size of four includes both `1` and `4`.)
+Given an input file with stock values for a time interval `(1, ..., t)` and a window size `x`, this program finds the average error for all the windows formed by sliding a window of size `x` starting from `1` to `t-x`, with all intervals inclusive (thus, `(1, 2, 3, 4)` with a window size of four includes both `1` and `4`.)

 The program does this, essentially, by constructing `DataFrame` objects from the [pandas](https://pandas.pydata.org/) package for both the actual and predicted value input files.
-These two frames are then subject a full outer join to pair predicted (time, stock) pairs with actual (time, stock) pairs.
+These two frames are then subject a full outer join/merge to pair predicted (time, stock) pairs with actual (time, stock) pairs.
 The individual colums are then subtracted an an average taken.
+The program only assesses predictions for times at which there are actual values recorded; it does not validate predictions for times at which there are no actual recorded values to validate against.

 # Usage

 For directory structures that match the Insight challenge prompt requirements, the program can be run by executing `run.sh` in the root directory.
-For non-trivial directory setups, `src/validation.py` can be called directly:
+For non-trivial directory setups, `src/validation.py` can be called directly with the following usage:

 ```
 usage: validation.py [-h] [--verbose]